 #4.
 Despite the fact that the drug test at Providence Family Court came back ‘negative’, my ex must have consumed supplements or drank tons of water (h20) because he or she is still a drug addict.

 The RI Family Court has a drug testing facility in Providence RI at the Garrahy Judicial Complex.
-The Justices, magistrates and general magistrates believe that the testing procedure at that facility is accurate and therefore must rely on it.-This argument is usually based on rank speculation.
+The Justices, Magistrates and General Magistrates believe that the testing procedure at that facility is accurate and therefore must rely on it.
+This argument is also usually based on rank speculation.
 Unless a person has actual evidence that the person is cheating the drug test than this argument will usually fall on deaf ears.

 #5.
 He doesn’t even know how to change a diaper.